carbon-language/carbon-lang/llvm/docs/CFIVerify.rst

 analysis.
 Non-executable sections do not require analysis as any execution present in these sections has already violated the control flow integrity.

-Suitable extensions may be made at a later date to include anaylsis for indirect control flow operations across DSO boundaries.
+Suitable extensions may be made at a later date to include analysis for indirect control flow operations across DSO boundaries.
 Currently, these CFI features are only experimental with an unstable ABI, making them unsuitable for analysis.

+The tool currently only supports the x86, x86_64, and AArch64 architectures.